wesrog/wesrog.github.com/_posts/2010-08-27-multi-step-decorator-for-lettuce.md

 tags: []
 tumblr_url: https://633k.tumblr.com/post/1021434501/multi-step-decorator-for-lettuce
 ---
-Cucumber seriously has me spoiled.
-Lettuce is great, but it has a lot of catching up to do.
-I’m glad to see such active progress on it.<!--more-->
+Cucumber seriously has me spoiled.<!--more-->Lettuce is great, but it has a lot of catching up to do.
+I’m glad to see such active progress on it.

 One quick tip I wanted to give out was one of how to write steps that can be used with minor verbiage differences.
 For instance: